IgniteUI/igniteui-docfx/en/components/grids_templates/row_editing.md

 }
 ```

->[!NOTE]
->If the component is using an [`Emulated`](../themes/component-themes.md#view-encapsulation) ViewEncapsulation, it is necessary to penetrate this encapsulation using `::ng-deep` in order to style the grid.
->[!NOTE]
->We wrap the statement inside of a `:host` selector to prevent our styles from affecting elements *outside of* our component

-With the above syntax, our custom banner theme properly applies to the grid's Row Editing overlay
+With the above syntax, our custom banner theme properly applies to the grid's Row Editing overlay.

 #### Custom Templates

-To further customize our Row Editing overlay, we can pass a custom template so we can style the `Done` and `Discard` buttons:
+To further customize our Row Editing overlay, we can pass a custom template so we can style the `Done` and `Cancel` buttons separately:

 ```html
 <!-- in component.html -->